nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-plugin-system.md

 public int CompareTo(PluginDescriptor other)
 ```

-It compares the current instance of `PluginDescriptor` with other instances of `PluginDescriptor` supplied in parameter by comparing the property *FriendlyName* And returns an integer that indicates whether this instance precedes, follows, or appears in the same position in the sort order as the specified parameter.
+It compares the current instance of `PluginDescriptor` with other instances of `PluginDescriptor` supplied as the parameter by comparing the property *FriendlyName* And returns an integer that indicates whether this instance precedes, follows, or appears in the same position in the sort order as the specified parameter.

 ### Method `Instance`